by Michael W. Taft

 2. Some people think that this makes me an atheist or a nihilist, but I don’t believe in atheism or nihilism either.
-They’re just more ideas; just another prison.
+They’re just more ideas; just alternate prisons.
 Never believe any idea.
 If there is a god, it’s definitely not a mental concept of god—so, again, don’t believe in mental concepts.
 Do you really think you know for sure whether there is or is not a god?
 Either way, thinking that you know for sure is a belief you can let go of.
 Instead embrace the fact that you don’t know.

 3. The ideas people believe the most are the ones that cause a big emotional reaction inside them.
 But emotional reactions are just feelings in your body.
 They don’t make anything true or real.
 Never believe any emotion when it’s attached to an idea.
 Feelings are just feelings.
 Don’t believe a feeling.

 Please don’t believe anything that I’m saying.
 This isn’t some kind of meta-truth.
 No Truth with a capital T. It’s just another thought to play with.
 All ideas are useful or not.
 You can play with them or not.
 That’s what they’re there for.
 I’m not against ideas or thoughts.
 The brain very naturally generates thoughts all the time.
 No problem.
 Thoughts are really good for making stuff.
 There is (probably) a reality out there, but it’s not the content of a thought or a feeling.